-As noted, reviews with rating are easy to quantify, but individuals rate certain information as more important than others.
-They may also completely omit some factor that you are particularly focused on.
+As noted, reviews with ratings are easy to quantify, but individuals rate certain information as more important than others.
+They may also completely omit some factors that you are particularly focused on.
 For instance, some reviews only speak to a company’s work-life balance but neglect to mention career advancement opportunities.
 With this kind of written content, natural language processing (NLP) programs are able to draw actionable meaning from these reviews.

 Business people use this data to analyze competitors, manage crises or projects, predict prices and stock changes, monitor brand engagement, plan changes or improvements to products and services, and identify and target market audiences.